 The year was 1990, and NASCAR was at one of its all time lows.
 That is, until Tom Cruise came waltzing out of Hollywood to challenge for the top prize in the world’s semi-fastest sport.

-It was during this hiatus from Mission Impossible when Cruise learned that ‘rubbing is racing.’
+It was during a hiatus from Mission Impossible when Cruise learned that ‘rubbing is racing.’

 Cruise trained intensely for the race by competing in small town circuits with low budget sponsors.
 Harry Hogge, a grizzled veteran of NASCAR, mentored Cruise and remained his crew chief throughout his NASCAR run.